 All other locations and services are unaffected.

-Engineering has confirmed the impact to Europe
+Engineering has confirmed the impact to Frankfurt (FRA) POP has been mitigated.

 This incident is resolved.